akeneo/pim-helpcenter/content/updates/2020-08/3-API-option-labels.md

     }
 ```

-In that really simple example, we **avoid 5 API calls per product**.
+In this example, we **avoid 5 API calls per product**.
 Imagine this improvement for a catalog which contains thousands of products!

 ::: more
 [How to get product data with the Akeneo API?](https://api.akeneo.com/api-reference.html#get_products)